GarciaInes/Scrum-Mastering/Retro/Indicators.md

 * Is the energy better?
 * Are we more predictable? i.e. we learnt how much we can consume over time?
 * Are we controlling risk?
+* What is our time to recover from outrages? any deployment that goes wrong?
 * Have we improved our security?
 * Have we improved safety to deliver more often?
 * Have we improved safety to try things out?